 So What Can We Do?

 On a personal level, there’s not much we can do.
-Each person can individually try to rise and get a better job, but those are few and far between.
+Each person must try to rise and get a better job individually, but those are few and far between, especially in certain areas of the United States.

 Some decided that working for someone else wasn’t cutting it, so they went into business for themselves.
 They blog, stream, edit videos, and take freelance work to make ends meet, but it allows them to live more freely.